Labovë e Madhe: Name

+In Greek the village is known as "Mega Labovo" (Μέγα Λάμποβο), meaning "Great Labovo".

 History

-Labovë was one of the Albanian Christian villages in the possession of the House of Muçohysaj the ancestral house of Ali Pasha.
+Labovë was one of the Albanian Christian villages in the possession of the House of Muçohysaj, the ancestral house of Ali Pasha.

 The village was home of the Greek entrepreneurs and national benefactors Evangelos Zappas and his cousin, Konstantinos Zappas.
 Because of their family name the town is alternatively called "Labovë e Zhapës" although officially it is still called Labovë.
 The Zappas sponsored the foundation of educational facilities known as Zappeian School (Ζάππεια Διδασκαλεία).
 In 1875-1876 this consisted of: a primary and a high school, a weaving school for girls, and a library containing 400 volumes from Greek and Latin authors.
 Evangelis Zappas participated in 1860 in the debate about Albanian being written and held the view that the language could not become a literary one but should not be abandoned and that a Greek-based alphabet be used for Albanian in the Labovë school founded by him.

 In 1913, the village was disputed by Greece and newly independent Albania.
 Greek forces occupied the village and Greece claimed Labovë due to its Orthodox population, and a large part of southern Albania as North Epirus.
 Villagers were divided between two groups, one that supported Albanian independence and the other wanting to become part of Greece.
-The International Border Commission allotted Labovë to Albania.
-Labovë inhabitants of the modern period recount that it happened due to a village marriage held at the time.
-Albanian songs were sung and Greek forces in Labovë asked villagers to sing in Greek and not Albanian, so as to affirm their Greek character.
-Albanian songs continued and by the following day, the Border Commission concluded there was nothing Greek in Labovë and that it should become part of Albania.
+According to a local story this is said that happened due to a marriage that time where Albanian songs were sung despite Greek forces having asked to sing in Greek.
+As such the International Border Commission allotted Labovë to Albania.

 At 1929 a proposal to re-establish a school for the Greek-speaking children of Labovë was dismissed by state officials, as according to their report the initiative had not been well received by local Albanian Christians.

 Demographics

-In the interwar period Nicholas Hammond passed through the area and described Labovë as a place of mixed speech (Albanian and Greek), with Albanian as the mother tongue.
-In fieldwork done by Leonidas Kallivretakis in 1992, Labovë e Madhe had an Orthodox Albanian population and Aromanians were as well a community in the village.
+In fieldwork done by Leonidas Kallivretakis in 1992, Labovë e Madhe was populated by Orthodox Albanians and Aromanians.
 The Aromanian presence in Labovë dates to the 20th century when during the communist era of Albania they settled in the village.